Coresets for Constrained Clustering: General Assignment Constraints and Improved Size Bounds: Modeling and Definitions

 \item $\calB=\left\{x\in \Delta_k: x_i\leq \frac{1}{l}, \forall i\in [k]\right\}$ for some integer $l\in [k]$.
 If $l=1$, $\calB = \Delta_k$, and in this case a point is assigned to its nearest center.
 If $l>1$, the cheapest way to assign $p$ is to connect it to the $l$ nearest centers, which captures fault-tolerant clustering.

 Such fault-tolerant constraints have been studied extensively in a variety of clustering problems~\cite{khuller2000fault,SwamyS08,hajiaghayi2016constant}. \item $\calB$ is a (scaled) matroid basis polytope.
 This is a significant generalization of the above constraint which corresponds to a uniform matroid polytope.
 As alluded before \cite{bredin2005deploying, ZhongG03,baev2008approximation}, more advanced fault-tolerance requirements can be captured by {\em laminar matroid} basis polytope.
 For example, suppose $P_1,\ldots, P_g$ is a partition of $[k]$ such that $|P_j|=k_j$ (thus $\sum_j k_j=k$).
-Consider the partition matroid polytope $ \calB=\left\{x\in \Delta_k: \sum_{i\in P_j} x_i\leq \frac{1}{l}, \forall j\in [g], \sum_i x_i=1\right\}. $ This captures the clustering problem with advanced fault-tolerant constraints (mentioned in Section~\ref{subsec:contribution}). \end{enumerate} In this paper, we consider the case where all points $p$ are subject to the same assignment structure constraint $\calB$.
+Consider the partition matroid polytope $ \calB=\left\{x\in \Delta_k: \sum_{i\in P_j} x_i\leq \frac{1}{l}, \forall j\in [g], \sum_i x_i=1\right\}. $ This captures the clustering problem with advanced fault-tolerant constraints (mentioned in Section~\ref{subsec:contribution}). \end{enumerate}

+{\bf General Assignment Constraints:} In this paper, we consider the case where all points $p$ are subject to the same assignment structure constraint $\calB$.
 When an assignment function $\sigma$ satisfies both capacity constraint $\avg$ and assignment structure constraint $\calB$, we denote it as $\sigma \sim (\calB, \avg)$, and call it a \emph{general assignment constraint}.